leearaneta/meet-me-halfway/README.md

 # README
 ##Meet Me Halfway
-Enter you and your friends' addresses (up to 10) to where to hangout around the midpoint!
+Enter you and your friends' addresses (up to 10) to find out where to hangout around the midpoint!

 ##Built with:
 Ruby, Yelp API, Geocoder API, GoogleMaps